Agencies Responsible for regulating drones in the Republic of Zambia

 - Nighttime operation of drones is not possible.

-- In Zambia, drones must be equipped with a license plate displaying their nationality and registration number.
+- In Zambia, drones must have a license plate displaying their nationality and registration number.
 In addition, when a drone exceeds 1.5 kilograms, it cannot be used for private purposes (3.3 pounds).

 Drones in Zambia must be identified with a fireproof license plate indicating their nationality and registration number.
 In addition, the badge must have a white background and be labeled with black letters.